Detroit City FC acquires abandoned hospital site for future soccer stadium

 "As longtime residents of the city, with a few of us even living within walking distance of the site, the leaders and founders of the club view this project not only as an opportunity to grow our organization and sport, but as a civic endeavor to give back to the city we love," he continued.

 Southwest Detroit Hospital opened in 1974 as a merger of four small neighborhood hospitals that had been mostly oriented toward the city's Black residents.
-It featured a unique space-age exterior with stainless steel and porthole windows.
+It featured a unique space-age exterior with stainless steel and porthole windows on the sides.

 A private owner reopened the building in the mid 1990s with several health care-related businesses.
 The hospital has been completely vacant since 2007 and fell prey to vandals and graffiti artists.
 At one point, it featured a large "Purge Suey" graffiti tag that was visible to motorists on I-75, I-96 and Michigan Avenue.